Englemere Pond

 By car

-Located in Ascot in the parish of Winkfield, you can get to the park using Englemere car park, Swinley road, Winkfield, SL5 8BA.
+You can park in Englemere car park, Swinley road, Winkfield, SL5 8BA.

 Grid reference SU905685.